Ontario's sexual assault support centres say they are stretched thin and need more funding | CBC News

 The coalition is a network made up of 31 sexual assault support centres from across Ontario.

-A survey the coalition conducted earlier this year found that during the pandemic, 81 per cent of Ontario sexual assault support centres saw an increase in calls to crisis line supports like phone, text lines and crisis chats.
+A survey the coalition conducted earlier this year found that during the COVID-19 pandemic, 81 per cent of Ontario sexual assault support centres saw an increase in calls to crisis line supports such as phone, text lines and crisis chats.

 Sara Casselman, executive director of the the Sexual Assault Support Centre of Waterloo Region, said her centre was already dealing with a much higher demand than it could handle pre-pandemic.

 Since the pandemic, her support centre has seen a 58 per cent increase in the demand for individual counselling services.
-It has over 260 people on a wait list for counseling and other one-on-one supports.
+It has more than 260 people on a wait list for counselling and other one-on-one supports.

 "We've seen crisis on crisis — to the point that today, 33 years into our history, we have the highest waiting list that we have by far ever had," Casselman told CBC Kitchener-Waterloo.